-No staff member, student, volunteer, or other member of the school community may engage in reprisal or retaliation against a student, witness, or other person who brings forward information about an alleged act of HIB.
+No school employee, student, or volunteer may engage in reprisal or retaliation against a targeted student, witness, or other person who brings forward information about an alleged act of HIB.
 Retaliation is prohibited and will result in appropriate discipline.

 Other resources